Red Flags Rules (Identity Theft) Regulation 505

 The purpose of the program is to detect, prevent, and mitigate identity theft in connection with any covered account.
 This program envisions the creation of policies and procedures in order to achieve these goals.

-This policy applies to all covered UNCSA accounts as enumerated in this policy.
+This regulation applies to all covered UNCSA accounts as enumerated in this regulation.

 A. “Covered Account” means either: